SE Palmeiras: São Paulo

-Other rivals

-The success of Palmeiras as a football club is consistently growing across all categories in the recent years, while club’s main rivals are getting behind due to their continuous absences in the decisive stages of top-tier championships.
-As a consequence, the club is observing the rise of new rivals outside the State and even across the continent.

-In Brazil, Palmeiras’ main opponent in the last five years has been Clube de Regatas Flamengo.
-The most important final match between the two clubs was the 2021 Copa Libertadores Final won by Palmeiras by 2–1.
-The most recent final match between Palmeiras and Flamengo was the 2023 Supercopa do Brasil, also won by Palmeiras by 4-3.

-Clube Atletico Mineiro is another rising power in Brazil.
-Palmeiras defeated Atlético Mineiro in the 2021 Copa Libertadores semifinals and in the 2022 Copa Libertadores quarter finals, the most recent international matches between the two clubs.

-In South America, the club's main opponents are River Plate and Boca Juniors.
+Club culture

 Official mascot

 The club's official mascots are a green parakeet, named Periquito, and a pig, named Gobatto.

 In 1986, at the Campeonato Paulista playoffs, supporters adopted the pig as their mascot.
 Although the parakeet is the official mascot, fans will refer to and yell: "PORCO!"
 (Pig) enthusiastically during matches, as the pig became their preferred mascot.

-On November 6, 2016, Palmeiras incorporated the pig as one of the official mascots of the club.
+On 6 November 2016, Palmeiras incorporated the pig as one of the official mascots of the club.

 Media

 Palmeiras official YouTube channel, TV Palmeiras, has more than 1.8 million subscribers.
 The channel often exhibits highlights of the training sessions, pre-game preparations, post-game interviews, history facts, etc.

 Palmeiras official Instagram account, Palmeiras, has more than 4.4 million subscribers.

 Some other channels are dedicated to Palmeiras, for example the PodPorco, which is a podcast managed by Palmeiras fans with the purpose of interviewing people identified with the club, including players, former managers, journalists, famous supporters, etc.